FIWARE/tutorials.Linked-Data/README.md

 introduce the background of the ideas behind the new interface and compare and contrast how to create and manipulate data entites as linked data.

-Addtional tutorials in the series will further discuss data relationships an how to create context data entities using linked data enabling the full knowledge graph to be traversed.
+Additional tutorials in the series will further discuss data relationships an how to create context data entities using linked data enabling the full knowledge graph to be traversed.

 ## What is Linked Data?